JoshMiles/tccsite/docs/Cases/P02 Case of Susann Smith/90-99 Miscellaneous/01 Script.md

 And on that same day, Alan moved out of [The Smith House](../50-59%20Investigation/52%20Key%20Locations/02%20The%20Smith%20House.md) and into an [apartment](../50-59%20Investigation/52%20Key%20Locations/05%20Apartment.md) in [Bothell](../50-59%20Investigation/52%20Key%20Locations/04%20Bothell.md).[^5]

-The main cause of concern for the divorce had been the custody of their two [children](../70-79%20People/73%20Family%20and%20Friends/07%20Children.md), and on Friday the 3rd of August 2012, a hearing took place regarding a temporary parenting plan that was submitted by Susann[^7]  - which is essentially an agreement that contains information about where your child will live and how you and the other parents will care for your child/[children](../70-79%20People/73%20Family%20and%20Friends/07%20Children.md) during the divorce proceedings, the temporary plan lasting until the divorce is finalized and the permanent parenting plan is in place.[^6]
+The main cause of concern for the divorce had been the custody of their two [children](../70-79%20People/73%20Family%20and%20Friends/07%20Children.md), and on Friday the 3rd of August 2012, a hearing took place regarding a temporary parenting plan that was submitted by Susann[^6] - which is essentially an agreement that contains information about where your child will live and how you and the other parents will care for your child/[children](../70-79%20People/73%20Family%20and%20Friends/07%20Children.md) during the divorce proceedings, the temporary plan lasting until the divorce is finalized and the permanent parenting plan is in place.[^7]

-The [Commissioner](../70-79%20People/77%20Legal%20Teams/02%20Commissioner.md) of this hearing largely adopted the plan, which had been in Susann’s favour.[^8]
+The [Commissioner](../70-79%20People/77%20Legal%20Teams/02%20Commissioner.md) of this hearing largely adopted the plan, which had been in Susann's favour.[^8]

 After the hearing, Susann and Alan had what was described as a disagreement about who would be spending time with their [children](../70-79%20People/73%20Family%20and%20Friends/07%20Children.md) during the summer, with Alan growing increasingly angry.[^9] [^10]

-Susann’s divorce attorney, a man called [John Ely](../70-79%20People/77%20Legal%20Teams/01%20John%20Ely.md), took note of this disagreement especially when Alan became fixed on Susann with what he described as an “*incredibly angry*” stare that lasted about five or so seconds.[^11]
+Susann's divorce attorney, a man called [John Ely](../70-79%20People/77%20Legal%20Teams/01%20John%20Ely.md), took note of this disagreement especially when Alan became fixed on Susann with what he described as an "*incredibly angry*" stare that lasted about five or so seconds.[^11]

 This stare had been something the like [John Ely](../70-79%20People/77%20Legal%20Teams/01%20John%20Ely.md) had never seen in his some 15 years of practise, and it had been concerning enough to [John Ely](../70-79%20People/77%20Legal%20Teams/01%20John%20Ely.md) that he actually asked Susann about it afterwards, and mentioned it to his staff.[^12]

 In September of 2012, Alan actually began dating a different woman by the name of [Rachel Amrine](../70-79%20People/73%20Family%20and%20Friends/04%20Rachel%20Amrine.md).[^13]

-Alan hadn’t been shy of making his thoughts and opinions known about the divorce and about Susann to his new girlfriend Rachel, with Alan asking during one angry rant to Rachel: “*how could he make someone disappear without anyone knowing*”.[^14]
+Alan hadn't been shy of making his thoughts and opinions known about the divorce and about Susann to his new girlfriend Rachel, with Alan asking during one angry rant to Rachel: "*how could he make someone disappear without anyone knowing*".[^14]

-Several days after that angry rant, in an angry phone call, Alan told Rachel that he “*just wanted her to be done with*” - presumably referring to the mother of his [children](../70-79%20People/73%20Family%20and%20Friends/07%20Children.md), Susann.[^15]
+Several days after that angry rant, in an angry phone call, Alan told Rachel that he "*just wanted her to be done with*" - presumably referring to the mother of his [children](../70-79%20People/73%20Family%20and%20Friends/07%20Children.md), Susann.[^15]

 In another discussion between Alan and Rachel, Rachel mentioned that one of her friends who had been in the military had once told her how you could beat someone with a phone book and not leave any bruising[^16] , to which Alan replied "*you could do that with a rubber [mallet](../60-69%20Evidence/63%20Physical/03%20Mallet.md) too*".[^17]